 Land cover differences between the CORINE 2012 data (see Map 1) and the data for the year 2006 (see Map 2) are illustrated on Map 3.
-The differences indicate levels of urbanisation in Ballymote, Tobercurry, Coolaney, Ballysadare, Strandhill, Collooney and Sligo City.
+The differences reflect the increased levels of urbanisation in Ballymote, Tobercurry, Coolaney, Ballysadare, Strandhill, Collooney and Sligo City.